raul23/group-behaviors-algorithms/README.rst

   Finally, `phaser.js <https://github.com/photonstorm/phaser>`_ is a stable and popular 2D gaming framework that has lots of interesting features (e.g. collision detection, WebGL renderer) for developing browser-based games and hence ideal for experimenting with AI for video games.

+  `:information_source:` I want to also port it to C++ since if you try to experiment with higher parameter values (e.g. number of zombies), you will see the JavaScript port lagging when rendering the different sprites on the screen (multiple computations need to happen almost instantly).

+  Also, the JavaScript port was not done primarly with optimization in mind since it was done more as a way to test quickly some cool ideas in AI as applied to video games.

 **Description:**